 What Did We See?

-Folks on campus could sometimes hear the ravens in and around their nest, and some have observed them around campus since the baby fledged.
+The nest is not accessible, but folks on campus can sometimes hear the ravens in and around their nest, and some have observed them around campus since the nestling fledged last year.

 Ravens are territorial and monogamous omnivores and predators.
 They will dive in a dumpster, kill a small mammal, raid another bird species' nest, or catch grasshoppers in a meadow while foraging cooperatively.

 “I have observed their antics in the wilds of New Hampshire,” says Rodenhouse, adding, “Ravens are highly social, creative, and love to have fun.”
-We did not see as much of that as we might have, as only one of the two eggs hatched.
+We did not see as much of that as we might have on camera last year, as only one of the two eggs hatched.
 We did see the youngster increasingly explore the confines of the nest and tussle with the twigs as it prepared to head off into the world.

 Can't get enough about ravens?
 Here are some recommended sources for more.

 - All About Birds from the Cornell Lab of Ornithology